patrixr/strapi-middleware-cache/README.md

 ## Clearing related cache

 By setting the `clearRelatedCache` to `true`, the middleware will inspect the Strapi models before a cache clearing operation to locate models that have relations with the queried model so that their cache is also cleared (this clears the whole cache for the related models).
-The ispection is performed by looking for direct relations between models and also by doing a deep dive in components, looking for relations to the queried model there too.
+The inspection is performed by looking for direct relations between models and also by doing a deep dive in components, looking for relations to the queried model there too.

 ## Cache entry point